 - Differential air pressure in manometer at the compressor side

 2. Keep a Track On the Sound of Turbo Charger– Sound is one of the best ways to identify any machinery problem.
-Any kind of abnormal scratching sound indicates problem in the rotating parts of the turbocharger.
-Moreover, howling sound indicates chocked inlet or air passage, which leads to surging of turbocharger.
+Any kind of abnormal scratching sound indicates a problem in the rotating parts of the turbocharger.
+Moreover, the howling sound indicates a choked inlet or air passage, which leads to surging of turbocharger.

-5. Check leakage of Sump Oil: In turbo chargers with separate oil sump, keep constant checks on the oil level and temperature.
-In some ships it has been reported that, due to leakage in the turbine side casing, the oil comes in contact in hot spots on the engine body and with the exhaust gas.
-Such incidents have lead to fire in the engine room.
+5. Check leakage of Sump Oil: In turbochargers with separate oil sumps, keep constant checks on the oil level and temperature.
+In some ships, it has been reported that, due to leakage in the turbine side casing, the oil comes in contact in hot spots on the engine body and with the exhaust gas.
+Such incidents have lead to a fire in the engine room.

 6. Intake Filters: Marine turbochargers come with mesh filters to avoid any particles, moist oily air mixture etc. from going inside and fouling/damaging the compressor turbine.
 It is recommended to put an extra felt filter over the turbocharger compressor to absorb oily air mixture as such filters can be changed frequently.
 The fitted mesh filter must be chemically cleaned bi-monthly or as per the running hours described by the manual.

-7. Turbocharger Washing: The Turbocharger turbine and compressor sides must be cleaned regularly as per makers recommendations.
+7. Turbocharger Washing: The Turbocharger turbine and compressor sides must be cleaned regularly as per the maker’s recommendations.
 The cleaning of the turbine and blower sides is carried out to remove carbon, soot, and other exhaust deposits.

 8. Soot Blow: The turbocharger performance will get affected if the exhaust passage after the turbocharger is in foul condition (exhaust trunk and economizer).
 It may lead to surging or even breakage of turbine blades.
 Therefore it is recommended to soot blow the exhaust gas boiler tubes on daily basis.

-9. Power Distribution: The turbocharger is driven by the exhaust gases produced by combustion process inside the engine cylinders.
-As engine comprises of multiple cylinders, it is important that their is power balance among all the cylinders.
+9. Power Distribution: The turbocharger is driven by the exhaust gases produced by the combustion process inside the engine cylinders.
+As the engine comprises multiple cylinders, it is important that there is a power balance among all the cylinders.
 If one cylinder is producing more power due to malfunctioning of fuel valve, it will lead to surging of turbocharger’s turbine side.
 Proper care must be taken to ensure even power distribution in the ship’s engine.